Menu

 Try it Yourself »

-One advantage of using the vector library, is that it includes many useful function.
-For example, you can access the first or the last element of a vector with the .front() function and .back():
+One advantage of using the vector library, is that it includes many useful functions.
+For example, you can access the first or the last element of a vector with the .front() and .back() functions:

 Example